-The Tulare County Resource Management Agency (RMA) has received a request from the property owners' son, William Haas, to initiate a zoning amendment application on a 2.88-acre parcel, APN 208-120-041, changing the zoning designation from A-1 to M-1.
+The Tulare County Resource Management Agency has received a request from the property owners' son, William Haas, to change the zone on a 2.88-acre parcel from the A-1 Zone to the M-1 Zone.
 The site is vacant.
-Applicant proposes erecting outdoor advertising display signs (billboards) on the site.
+The applicant plans to erect an outdoor advertising display sign(s) (billboard(s) on the site.
+Since 2.88-acre parcel is bisected by a County-maintained road into two portions, each approximately one-acre in size, it is not suitable for farming.
+The change of zone would allow the applicant to provide the highest and best use for the property.